bplpriya/Cancer-detection-using-deep-learning/README.md

 # Cancer detection using deep learning
-Implemented CNN VGG16 on skin cancer dataset which consists of benign and malignant tumors.
+About dataset: Skin cancer dataset which consists of benign and malignant tumors.